 The Competitive Sculling program, which meets Monday to Friday from 5:30 a.m. to 7:00 a.m., is designed for advanced scullers who want to focus on racing.
 Find out more information on the Competitive Sculling page.

 Scullers who are club members and have passed the certified independent sculler test – including requisite boat care, safety, handling skills, and a flip test – under the observation of a Capital coach may also register in the Independent Sculling program.
-Equipment not being used for a coached program can be reserved no more than 24 hours in advance for a maximum of two hours.
+This test is only administered during coached programs as we are unable to schedule certifications outside of coached practice times.
+Once the test is passed, equipment not being used for a coached program can be reserved no more than 24 hours in advance for a maximum of two hours.
 Scullers must sign out the equipment on iCrew when heading out to the water and must indicate their planned route and the name and phone number of a person who will monitor their return.
 Coached programs take precedence for boat use and there may be times that a reservation will be bumped for a coached program.

 Learn to Scull